-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$.
-We have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$815,000.
+The underwriters have agreed to reimburse us for certain other expenses relating to this offering.
+We have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$30,000.